Murphy Bows to NJEA on Cell Phone Ban

 The teachers say the New Jersey Education Association breached its contract by sending their dues, without their permission, to Garden State Forward, the union’s super PAC, which then sent the funds to Working New Jersey, the independent expenditure group that spent the $40+ million.
 The only reported donations on Working New Jersey’s campaign filings came from the union super PAC.

-In addition, New Jersey Policy Institute has filed complaints with the IRS and the the NJ Eclection Law Enforcement Commission alleging that NJEA violated the Campaign Contributions and Expenditures Reporting Act, N.J.S.A.
+In addition, New Jersey Policy Institute has filed complaints with the IRS and the the NJ Election Law Enforcement Commission alleging that NJEA violated the Campaign Contributions and Expenditures Reporting Act, N.J.S.A.
 19:44A-1 and that NJEA, according to the request for an investigation, “made double the maximum allowable contribution to a candidate’s gubernatorial campaign in connection with this year’s Democratic primary election—and not just any candidate, but its then-President.”

 “Every taxpayer deserves transparency about the role powerful special interests play in our elections, and every candidate, no matter how well connected, must be bound by the same laws as everyone else,” said Rosemary Becchi, the institute’s president.